Counterdiabatic Optimised Local Driving: Introduction

+An important consequence of optimising for a given local order of the LCD is the possibility of bypassing the need to have access to the wave function, dynamics or experimental data of the given system in order to perform the optimisation.
+LCD is an analytic method and can be calculated using only the coefficients of the Hamiltonian.
+We find that it is possible to perform numerical optimisation of the path of the system by simply minimising higher order LCD integrals and/or amplitudes, a method that not only bypasses the need to compute system dynamics but is also independent of system size.
+This makes it an exceptionally useful tool in practical settings.

 The structure of this paper is as follows: first, we give a detailed description of the new method, COLD, with a focus on the elements of quantum optimal control and CD required for its implementation.
 In Sec.~\ref{sec:TwoSpin} we explore a 2-spin annealing protocol, that showcases the strengths of COLD.
-Sec.~\ref{sec:1dIsing} describes and analyses the improvements gained with COLD and its combination with other optimal control techniques in the case of state preparation in the Ising model.
-Then in Sec.~\ref{sec:lattice} we show the improvement that COLD can achieve on the recently realised example of LCD for state transfer on a synthetic lattice in ultracold atoms.
+Sec.~\ref{sec:1dIsing} describes and analyses the improvements gained with COLD and its combination with other optimal control techniques in the case of state preparation in the Ising model as well as the potential computational advantage of optimising higher order integrals of LCD instead of the final state fidelity.
+In Sec.~\ref{sec:lattice} we show the improvement that COLD can achieve on the recently realised example of LCD for state transfer on a synthetic lattice in ultracold atoms and in Sec.~\ref{sec:ghz} we demonstrate that, when implemented for second order LCD, COLD can be used to quickly and effectively prepare highly entangled multipartite GHZ states.
+Finally, in Sec.~\ref{sec:minimisation} we explore the possibility of minimising both the power and amplitude of higher order LCD drives as a means to efficiently optimise COLD parameters, bypassing the requirement of computing system dynamics.
 A list of abbreviations used in this work can be found in Table.~\ref{table} for reference.